Merkoba/Effer/README.md

 Settings can be imported with a TOML config file.

+Key derivation can be set to be 'interactive', 'sensitive', or 'plain'.
+Which means: fast, more secure, or not encrypted.

+The password and key derivation can be changed.

 # About Security

 This is not to be taken as a real security tool.
 The encryption is relatively weak.